The Critic: Later analysis

 AOL TV published an article in 2009 entitled Gone Too Soon: The Critic, in which they analyzed the cancellation of the show.
 It said "The creators and Lovitz seem to [care about the show], as there are always talks cropping up of a revival of The Critic, either as an animated project, or possibly a live-action one.
 There are fan sites out there, but as time passes with no new material, many of these are becoming floating time capsules".
-Plus, a lot of effort was put into the release of the DVD (for which there was a lot of demand), meaning there is still a fan base as well as a passionate cast and crew.Drawn to Television says that like Jay's show-within-a-show Coming Attractions, "audiences never quite warmed up to Sherman and his surrounding cast of characters" in The Critic, perhaps due to the lack of warmth between character interactions in both shows.
+Plus, a lot of effort was put into the release of the DVD (for which there was a lot of demand), meaning there is still a fan base as well as a passionate cast and crew.

+Drawn to Television says that like Jay's show-within-a-show Coming Attractions, "audiences never quite warmed up to Sherman and his surrounding cast of characters" in The Critic, perhaps due to the lack of warmth between character interactions in both shows.
 He also criticized the sometimes rather mean-spirited ways the fat jokes were directed at Marlon Brando or Orson Welles.
 The book The Magic Behind the Voices put its cancellation down to "so-so ratings and network politics."
 Planet Simpson says it "failed to click with Simpsons fans."
 In 1994, Austin American-Statesman said "The Critic never had a prayer on ABC, where the comedy overload consists of domestic sitcoms".
 The show is generally considered one of the great TV shows cancelled too early into its run.
 The Columbia Spectator said the show was "one of television's great lost causes."
 Voice actor Maurice LaMarche considered The Critic one of his "personal favorites," saying "I would almost give anything to bring back The Critic, along with Pinky and the Brain; those are the two most satisfying jobs I've ever had."
 Ogeeku said "This show did not last as long as it should have and that is truly a shame.
 The Critic was in its time, one of the greatest animated shows ever made and one of the funniest shows period on television."
 Reiss thinks the show holds up very well.

 PopMatters considered Sherman a perfect role for Lovitz, due to his strengths of "sarcasm and ironic overacting," but believed that there were too many jokes about the character's obesity, and these were too similar to and inferior to such jokes about Homer Simpson.
 The same review called the show "outlandish in a way that The Simpsons would not adopt until later", and likened its cutaway humor to Family Guy.
-However, it considered the cutaways on The Critic to be better than those of Family Guy, due to a lack of Family Guys overt shock value.
+However, it considered the cutaways on The Critic to be better than those of Family Guy, due to Family Guy's greater reliance on shock value.